-Here are 5 endangered species we will study in detail over the next 5 days.
-(The new animal will be added each day this week.)
+Here are 5 endangered species we have studied in our homeschool.
 Hopefully, these will help your children develop and appreciation of biodiversity and an understanding of why endangered species should cause us concern.
 Click on each animal link to go to its lesson page.

 Join the bloggers of iHomeschool Network at our latest 5 day hopscotch!